Most women crave to be in romantic relationships that fulfill their needs, but sometimes they find themselves with bad partners who mistreat them.

 A lot of abusive relationships can be avoided if only women would acknowledge and address the negative personality traits they see in their potential partners in the early stages of dating.

-For instance, when a new partner speaks rudely to the waiter serving you on your date and it triggers you in any way, don’t dismiss the sign.
+For instance, when a new partner speaks rudely to the waiter serving you on your date and it triggers you in any way, don’t dismiss the warning sign.

 Another example is when you disagree with your partner about something and they try to force you to accept their own viewpoint even when you’ve told them where you stand.